Amata-World-Hackathons/encode-ai-2024/README.md

 celery -A tasks worker --concurrency=1 # optional, but keeps things in check while running the LLMs
 ```

+Don't forget to initialize the submodule or the code might not work

+### System dependencies:

+- You will need a free account on MongoDB to connect to a database

 ## Future considerations

 - Embedding the LLM in the FE was not complete, loading the model could not be
-  done reliably on a mobile connection.
-This would take advantage of the name
+  done reliably on a mobile connection, and there wasn't a suitable way to
-  and backstory information provided
+  handle longer backstories.
+The functionality is available on desktop (with
+  some patience)
 - The basic navigation of the website exists, but most pages are empty.
 This
   needs to be filled out for a full experience
 - Integration with the Stability AI API for things like image-to-image, or